RahulSDeshpande/tyriar.github.io/_posts/2014-03-06-reverse-a-linked-list.md

 {% include post-image.html class="center-aligned" alt="Doubly linked list being reversed" src="/images/2014/03/06/doubly-linked-list.svg" %}

 It becomes clear from the picture that the list can be reversed by simply swapping each node's next and prev pointers.
-The only part that could be difficult in this question is ensuring that the new head pointer is valid and doesn't introduce a cycle.
+The only part that could be tricky with this question is ensuring that the new head pointer is valid and doesn't introduce a cycle.

 ### Pseudocode